 Jellied Orange-Cranberry Sauce

 The natural pectin in apples means you don't have to add any gelatin to get this cranberry sauce to hold its shape.
+This showstopping jellied sauce requires less than 15 minutes of hands-on time.
+Serve it with our Citrus-Rubbed Turkey with Cider Gravy.

 - Cooking spray